 I have an individual risk assessment for when I am on practice placement which details things such as I shouldn’t be behind a locked door and I may need a water break during my shift.

-My first placement was meant to be 12.5 hours shifts which is pretty standard in a hospital environment.
+My first placement was meant to be 12.5 hours shifts which are pretty standard in a hospital environment.

-My Advisor of Studies sat down with myself and the charge nurse and we agreed that I could work shorter shifts and gradually build up to the full length so that I could adjust to the levels of work.
+My Advisor of Studies sat down with me and the charge nurse and we agreed that I could work shorter shifts and gradually build-up to the full length so that I could adjust to the levels of work.